karthigaiselvan10/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

 Because Okta allows you to specify a profile with whatever JSON-compliant contents you wish, you can create a list of groups that are included in the token in the groups claim.
 You can add a group claim for any app (Okta, Active Directory, or Workday, for example) into ID tokens or access tokens for API Access Management.

+### Before You Start

+1. Create an OpenID Connect client with the [Apps API](/docs/api/resources/apps.html#request-example-8).
+2. Create the groups that you wish to configure in the groups claim you will create.
+These instructions use a single group, Everyone.

+### Create a Token with a Groups Claim

-To do this, create an OpenID Connect client, assign a group whitelist to it, and configure a groups claim:
+You'll assign a group whitelist to your OpenID Connect client, and configure a groups claim:

 1. Create an OpenID client at `/{yourOktaDomain}.com/api/v1/apps`